USAFA-ECE/ece382/docs/Assignments/homework1.md

 <br>

-- **[-10 Points]** Take a picture of your screen with a mobile device or digital camera and submit it in Gradescope.
+- **[-10 Points]** Take a picture of your screen with a mobile device or digital camera and submit it on Gradescope.
 Yes, I am serious...

 ```{Warning}
 You will receive a grade of -10 everytime you submit a picture of computer screen taken by your phone or mobile device.